-In the next session, we focus on problem solving, collect conflict solutions without the use of verbal or physical violence, e.g. insults, pressuring or hitting and discuss why it is important to have them.
-Before then, please remember do your home activities!
+In the next session we will focus on establishing rules and routines as well as collecting conflict solutions without the use of verbal or physical violence, e.g. insults, pressuring or hitting and discuss why it is important to have them.
+But before then, remember to do your home activity.

-Building Block: It is what you do at home that makes the difference!
 Facilitators remind participants about time and location of next session.